tsuday/GAN/README.md

 Sample implementation of prediction by using GAN.py.
 This implementation use data from  _predictList.csv_.

-_TODO: Implement prediction program _Predictor.py_ , and write technical details on it.
+_TODO: Write technical details on it.

 ## How to execute
 1. Please run _GAN.py_, and class definitions are loaded.<br>
 2. Please run _Trainer.py_.
 This program load training data and output session data of Tensorflow for every 200 training steps.
 3. Please modify settings in _Predictor.py_, and run.
 This program load session data and output predicted image by matplotlib.
-_TODO: Implement prediction program _Predictor.py_.

 To run, libraries as stated below in _Requirements_ is necessary.